The Dark Eye: Demonicon: Plot

-Little by little cairon find out during the tasks that are given to him that Falk wants to overthrow the head of the Rondrians and take his place.
+Little by little, Cairon find out during the tasks that are given to him that Falk wants to overthrow the head of the Rondrians and take his place.
 To do this, the summoner should summon a powerful demon, which Falk would have killed.
 The demon is summoned, but Falk arrives too late and Cairon kills the demon.
 So that Falk doesn't look completely inglorious, he arrests the conjurer.
 Falk then wants the wedding between him and Calandra to take place immediately.
 Cairon confronts Falk in the church and prevents the wedding.
 Falk's mysterious mother turns out to be Azaril, who wants to awaken Falk's gift by marrying and sleeping with Calandra.
 Trusting that Falk will kill Cairon soon, Azaril makes a pact with Calandra that if she goes with her, nothing will happen to Cairon and father.
 Calandra agrees despite Cairon's protests.
 Azaril and Calandra leave town while Cairon and Father are imprisoned.
 Cairon breaks out of prison and kills Falk in single combat.
 Falk's gift then passes to Cairon, making him stronger.

 Cairon picks up the trail of Calandra and Azaril and heads to Talonmoor.
 An alleged healer led a group of sick people from the refugee camp to Talonmoor shortly before the undead rampaged in Warunk.
 In the town of Farnfeld in Talonmoor he gets the information that this healer whose name is Ghamat talked to Azaril and Calandra.
 Cairon finds out that instead of being cured of the plague as promised, the sick are thrown into a pit and there, according to Farnfeld residents, they die and find their salvation.
 However, the bodies fall into a tunnel and come out not far from town, undead.
 Ghamat forces her to search an ancient race's dig site for an artifact that promises a cure for the plague, but not for those who have already turned undead.
 Cairon eventually kills Ghamat and his power passes to him.
 He then has the option of continuing the excavations and not giving up the search for this artefact, or He can tell the residents of Ghamat's deeds.

-Cairon return to Warunk where Cassio, Cairon's birth sister, who is also an Awakened, awaits himu.
+Cairon return to Warunk where Cassio, Cairon's birth sister, who is also an Awakened, awaits him.
 Together with Cairon, she would like to abolish the obligation to kill.
 To do this, she wants to summon Zhulgaroth and force him to break it up.
 To do this, some ingredients must be obtained and someone related by blood to the summoner must willingly sacrifice themselves for the summoning.
 After Azaril shows up and captures Father, Cassio begins fighting Cairon.
 When Cairon mortally wounds Cassio, Azaril leaves Warunk with Father.
 With the last of her strength, she reveals to him that after Azaril captured father, she is the only blood relative left to sacrifice herself, and that's why she started the fight.
 Had she won, she hoped Cairon would have had the same will.
 Cassio dies shortly after.